-- The community fish plant (across from the Mooseocoot Lodge) is used to freeze and store jackfish for the community - One participant noted that only the prepped then packaged portions of fish get taken while jackfish frozen whole are not touched - Pickerel - Everyone in the community eats and enjoys pickerel - Due to net fishing in the spring and fall open water seasons, fishing families will catch 50 to 70 pickerel each season - In the winter when pole fishing is more common, fishing families will catch 10 to 20 pickerel on average - Large catches are shared with the wider family and the community - In the spring and fall, whatever is caught is eaten right away - Pickerel is rarely frozen since freezer burn sets in within weeks of freezing pickerel fillets (if frozen, needs to be eaten within a week) - With pickerel, fresh fillets are almost always given away before even considering freezing and storing in the community fish plant - One participant provided the example of ice fishing over 3 days on Atkinson Lake over a 3 day period where they caught 30 pickerel with 5 pickerels = 10 fillets - Pickerel was cleaned and prepped for taking home 10 fillets were eaten by the family in weeks 1 and 2 while the remaining 20 fillets were given away - Depending on the person, an adult could eat from 1/4 to 1/2 whole pickerel in one sitting - Fish is fried whether fresh or from frozen and served with mashed potatoes, baked beans and raw onions
+- o Everyone in the community eats and enjoys pickerel. - O Due to net fishing in the spring and fall open water seasons, fishing families will catch 50 to 70 pickerel each season. - o In the winter when pole fishing is more common, fishing families will catch 10 to 20 pickerel on average. - o Large catches are shared with the wider family and the community. - o In the spring and fall, whatever is caught is eaten right away. - O Pickerel is rarely frozen since freezer burn sets in within weeks of freezing pickerel fillets (if frozen, needs to be eaten within a week) - With pickerel, fresh fillets are almost always given away before even considering freezing and storing in the community fish plant. - One participant provided the example of ice fishing over 3 days on Atkinson Lake over a 3-day period where they caught 30 pickerel with 5 pickerels = 10 fillets. - Pickerel was cleaned and prepped for taking home 10 fillets were eaten by the family in weeks 1 and 2 while the remaining 20 fillets were given away. - Depending on the person, an adult could eat from 1/4 to 1/2 whole pickerel in one sitting. - o Fish is fried whether fresh or from frozen and served with mashed potatoes, baked beans, and raw onions.

-• Whitefish
+Whitefish

-- 1/3 of community never eats whitefish - Those members who like fresh whitefish might consume it twice a month and perhaps 2-3 times a month when thawing out frozen (whole, fillets or ground up) - Average of 4-5 whole whitefish consumed per fishing household in a week with the number of weeks dependent on how frequently they set nets - Best catch is during fall whitefish spawning (late September-October) on Moosenose Lake - Whitefish traditionally fished year round on Moosenose Lake using mostly nets - Currently, fewer members are setting nets in the winter - One participant provided the example of setting net on the Moosenose Lake in June and catching 4 tubs of whitefish over a 2-day period (approximately 80 fish given that each tub holds about 20 whitefish) - The participant kept 5 whole whitefish, gave 50 whole whitefish to extended family and friend, and distributed the remaining 25 whitefish to Elders in the community - o Whitefish is more versatile and is often frozen whole or as fillets or ground up
+- o 1/3 of community never eats whitefish. - O Those members who like fresh whitefish might consume it twice a month and perhaps 2-3 times a month when thawing out frozen (whole, fillets or ground up). - O Average of 4-5 whole whitefish consumed per fishing household in a week with the number of weeks dependent on how frequently they set nets. - Best catch is during fall whitefish spawning (late September-October) on Moosenose Lake. - o Whitefish traditionally fished year-round on Moosenose Lake using mostly nets. - o Currently, fewer members are setting nets in the winter. - One participant provided the example of setting net on the Moosenose Lake in June and catching 4 tubs of whitefish over a 2-day period (approximately 80 fish given that each tub holds about 20 whitefish). - o The participant kept 5 whole whitefish, gave 50 whole whitefish to extended family and friend, and distributed the remaining 25 whitefish to Elders in the community. - o Whitefish is more versatile and is often frozen whole or as fillets or ground up.

-- But there is less demand for whitefish in the community so catches are not being stored in the community fish plant - One participant reported that he bakes whole whitefish stuffed with carrots, potatoes and onions that can feed 1 to 3 people (depending on size of fish and portions eaten, which can be large) - Many choose to grind whitefish with jackfish or suckers, or both, with crackers or breadcrumbs to make patties that can be fried and served in a sandwich - Whitefish can also be boiled with a mushroom sauce (made with canned mushroom soup and onions) - o Smoked whitefish is also popular while frying fillets is less popular - No matter how whitefish is prepared, adults eat similar portion sizes as when it's baked (1 to 3 people per fish)
+- O But there is less demand for whitefish in the community, so catches are not being stored in the community fish plant. - One participant reported that he bakes whole whitefish stuffed with carrots, potatoes and onions that can feed 1 to 3 people (depending on size of fish and portions eaten, which can be large). - o Many choose to grind whitefish with jackfish or suckers, or both, with crackers or breadcrumbs to make patties that can be fried and served in a sandwich. - Whitefish can also be boiled with a mushroom sauce (made with canned mushroom soup and onions). - o Smoked whitefish is also popular while frying fillets is less popular. - O No matter how whitefish is prepared, adults eat similar portion sizes as when it's baked (1 to 3 people per fish).